OpsChasingDev/SavyUniversity/README.md

 None of the information here will violate the privacy or jeopardize the security of Savant CTS or its employees.

 Next objectives:
-- create VMs from custom image already configured to accept remote PS connections
+- integrate image creation into the constructor
-- fix constructor script which will indefinitely continue to run the VM creation even though the VMs are up and good
+- integrate VM web config into the constructor